 Why is short-term planning affecting your finances?

 Now that is an easy question to answer.
-The chances of you have sustainable income from the lottery is pretty slim.
-Even with that, without adequate planning and organization, the money will not sustain you after a short period of time.
-Short term thinking means you have put no mind to what happens after the immediate future.
-You haven’t made a plan for recurring bills, restocking, for a sustainable income.
+The chances of you having sustainable income from the lottery is pretty slim.
+Even with that, without adequate planning and organization, the money will not sustain you after a short period.
+Short-term thinking means you have put no mind to what happens after the immediate future.
+You haven’t made a plan for recurring bills, or restocking, for a sustainable income.
 It means you are in the business of spending and not considering how to create wealth.
-You can argue that you have a job and so you are making these needs met, but when you don’t think long term, there you don’t consider emergencies and uncertainties.
+You can argue that you have a job and so you are making these needs met, but when you don’t think long term, you don’t consider emergencies and uncertainties.

-The value of one Indian rupee in 1917 was thirteen US dollar.
+The value of one Indian rupee in 1917 was thirteen US dollars.
 In 2020, sixty-five Indian rupees made one US dollar.
-This makes it obvious that when you think and limit yourself to what happens in the nearest future, you lose money instead.
+This makes it obvious that when you think and limit yourself to what happens shortly, you lose money instead.
 An individual who made investments years ago may lose money but not a lot because he or she is continually generating income on a long-term basis.
 If an individual didn’t save and invest, and just lived hand to mouth without thinking about how to exponentially increase the income he has, after some years, although the same amount of money is still coming in, he will have less purchasing power.

 One way that short-term thinking is costing you more money can be illustrated with a grocery list.
 When you go to a supermarket and buy groceries four times in a month, you buy less but at a higher cost than if you bought a month’s groceries at a go.
 This is because buying in bulk saves cost.